cozybear-dev/ansible-tor/README.md

     -   Payment via cryptocurrency, and had no issues with privacy/anonymity
     -   Stable enough, but I did have to create a sideproject for unknown stability issues;
         -   https://github.com/cozybear-dev/auto-heal-aeza
+        -   They did have some heavy DDOS issues during my time of use.
+They resolved it in due time.
+The stability and bandwidth varies per location.
+It's nowhere near gigabit sustained (still very fast, especially for the price), more like peak.
     -   Support is really quick, and English is not a problem
 - https://incognet.io/
     -   Great performance, biggest cost is the bandwidth